b-tudor/LLM-Assisted-Scoping-Review-Pipeline/OpenAI-API/README.md

-# General API Pipeline Instructions
+# General API Workflow Instructions
 ## (And general noob guidance for interacting with the OpenAI API)

-These are the files used to run the pipeline using OpenAI's API.
+The `OpenAI-API` directory contains the files used to manage the scoping review workflow using OpenAI's API.
-The model we used in our paper was GPT-5.

 The general workflow is to:
 1. generate jsonl files where each line is an individual request to the API.
 2. Upload these files to OpenAI.
 Run them as batch jobs.
 3. Check for completion/errors.
 4. Download output or error logs.

+There is an limit to how many tokens you can have enqueued for jobs in the batch system, which varies by date, model and user access-tier.
+If you have large jobs, you will need to create batch files with fewer jobs.
+If you have a jobs that by themselves exceed the enqueued token limit (the batch error log will inform you of this), collect these jobs into a separate file and submit them to the synchronous pathway (see below).
+Alternately, you can submit all jobs to the synchronous API, but I *think* at the time it was slower and cost more--ymmv.

 There are several utilities here for turning raw data or the output from a previous pipeline stage into a batch job for a downstream pipeline stage.
 ```